Sebastien-Le/SensoryDataScience/chapters/chapter1.md

 Let's now introduce the notion of density.
 By definition, the density of a continuous random variable, is a function whose value at any given sample (or point) in the sample space (the set of possible values taken by the random variable) can be interpreted as providing a relative likelihood that the value of the random variable would be close to that sample. (*https://en.wikipedia.org/wiki/Probability_density_function*)

-To get a graphical representaton of the density for a sensory attribute, we use the `density()` function, and the very important `plot()` function.
+To get a graphical representation of the density for a sensory attribute, we use the `density()` function, and the very important `plot()` function.

 <codeblock id="01_28">
 </codeblock>